 Megan has been involved with ORC since November 2017 where she started as a volunteer tutor on the Food and Wellbeing course.
 She is now also a Student Welfare tutor welcoming our students to the College and finding out how best we can support them.
 Megan loves fitness including running, spinning and weight lifting as well as spending time with her family.
 Outside of the College she also works as a nutritionist, running coach and personal trainer.

 Sally has been volunteering with ORC since March 2019, bringing both professional and lived experience to courses including Understanding Depression, Intro to the Caring Role and Introduction to Recovery.
-She has also been co-producing a new Introduction to Mindfulness course which launched in February 2021.
-Alongside her volunteer role at ORC, Sally works at the mental health charity Oxfordshire Mind and is also an accredited Mindfulness teacher (find out more here: https://mindfulnessinoxford.com/).
-Previously she has worked for Restore as a Recovery Worker and then Recovery Coordinator at their Littlemore site.
+She has also co-produced a new Introduction to Mindfulness course which launched in February 2021.
+Alongside her volunteer role at ORC, Sally is an accredited Mindfulness teacher (find out more here: https://sallyharrismindfulness.co.uk/ ).
+Previously she has worked for Restore at their Littlemore site, and as Volunteer and Peer Support facilitator at Oxfordshire Mind.
 In her spare time Sally enjoys cooking, listening to podcasts and walking with her dog.

 I first became aware of the Recovery College in 2016 as a member of Restore and signed up for their courses soon after.
 As a student I attended most of the courses on offer throughout 2017/2018 and was inspired and encouraged to become a tutor.
 I became a tutor in 2018 and have gone on to tutor on and develop a wide variety of courses for the College as an Expert by Experience (EBE).
 In my spare time I have a passion for cooking from my time working as a chef and occasionally am lucky enough to incorporate this into some of our Recovery College courses.
 I feel very lucky to be able to do what I do and as a former student and service user I am passionate about paying forward the help and support that I have received, through my work at the College.